-Plant and equipment are depreciated over their useful lives taking into account residual values, where appropriate.
-The estimate lives of the assets and residual values are assessed annually and may vary depending on a number of factors (maintenance, future market conditions, projected disposal values amongst other things).
-The directors make estimates based on historical experience and use best judgement to assess the useful lives of the assets and to forecast expected residual values of the assets at the end of their expected useful lives.
+Plant and equipment are depreciated over its useful life taking into account residual values, where appropriate.
+The actual lives of the assets and residual values are assessed annually and may vary depending on a number of factors.
+In reassessing asset lives, factors such as technological innovation, product life cycles and maintenance programmes are taken into account.
+Residual value assessments consider issues such as future market conditions, the remaining life of the asset and projected disposal values.
+Consideration is also given to the extent of current profits and losses on the disposal of similar assets.